 The school operates Kidzone, an after-school club running Monday through Thursday, 3:15pm to 6pm during term time.
 Children receive a healthy snack around 4:30pm.
 Breakfast club is also available.
 Beyond supervised care, the school offers an extensive range of activity clubs including girls' football, hockey (Oxford Hawks), British Sign Language, dance (Performanze lessons Monday after-school), art and craft clubs, and various sports clubs.
 Clubs vary by term; details are sent to parents at the end of each preceding term.
 Additional information is available from the school directly.

 Given the school's oversubscription (4.37 applications per place), the majority of pupils live quite close to Finchley.
-The exact last distance offered varies annually but is typically under 1 mile based on recent demand.
+The exact furthest distance at which a place was offered varies annually but is typically under 1 mile based on recent demand.
 Families should verify their distance before assuming they fall within the likely admissions boundary.
 Use the FindMySchoolMap search or contact the school for advice on whether your postcode is likely to be offered a place.

 Get in touch with the school directly